differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-08-libcluster-kubernetes.md

 ## Which one to use?

-- If you can't run your pod under a service account, you will need to use one of the DNS-based options.
+- If you can't run your pod under a custom service account, you will need to use one of the DNS-based options.
 You'll need a headless service.
   - If you're not using a StatefulSet, use `Cluster.Strategy.Kubernetes.DNS`.
 You'll have to use IP addresses.
   - If you're using a StatefulSet, use `Cluster.Strategy.Kubernetes.DNSSRV`.
-- If you're prepared to use a service account, you can use `Cluster.Strategy.Kubernetes`.
+- If you're prepared to use a custom service account, you can use `Cluster.Strategy.Kubernetes`.
   - If you're not using a StatefulSet, use `mode: :ip` (IP addresses) or `mode: :dns` (dashed IP pod names).
   - If you're using a StatefulSet, use `mode: :hostname`.